-The greatest people in history believed in themselves.
-They believed in something beyond the scope of their own petty needs.
+Look at the greatest people in history who embraced the world around them.
+They believed in something beyond the scope of their own world.
 They committed to actions that they believed were in the best interest of the people that trusted them, but they never believed they were great or that they did not need the help of others.
 At least, not outwardly.
 Humility is a tool.
 People value those who can be humble.
 It is OK to ask for help.
 It is OK to admit from time to time that you don’t know everything.
 Closing yourself off from input cuts you off from everything that can make you better.

 One of the biggest problems with getting stuck in your own world is that it is so easy to miss everything going on around you.
 It is easy to get overwhelmed and stressed.
 It happens more often and to more people than you might think.
 Life can get difficult.
 Sometimes, it might even feel impossible.
 Life is a very bumpy road and some roads have more bumps than others.
 Some will have even bigger bumps.
 When you hit those bumps, it might feel like the time to panic.
 Don’t.
 Embrace it.
 Try a different perspective.

 Everything in life is what you make of it.
 Instead of seeing the bumps as obstacles, look at them as opportunities.
 Perhaps you just lost your job or were notified that your employer is letting you go soon.
 That is some hard information to receive.
 Uncertainty is scary and can be stressful, no matter the circumstances.
 Remember, you have already gotten this far through your witt, charm, wisdom, determination, etc. This is a chance for you to explore new opportunities in a different area.
 It is a chance to meet new people and gain new experiences.